RiGreenstein/RiGreenstein/README.md

 # 👋 Hey, I'm Riley Greenstein

 I'm a high school student in San Francisco and the soon-to-be founder of **The AI Coding Club** at Lowell High School.
 I love computer science, especially where it overlaps with artificial intelligence.
-I love using tools like ChatGPT and GitHub Copilot to build smarter and faster.
+I use Tools like Qodo and GitHub Copilot to help me code more efficiently.
 I believe this type of assisted programming is the future.

 ---